dgarcia360/redirects-cli/README.md

 ## Contributing

 Contributions are welcome and appreciated!
-If you want to enhance the boilerplate, please read [CONTRIBUTING.md](CONTRIBUTING.md) file first.
+If you want to enhance the CLI, please read [CONTRIBUTING.md](CONTRIBUTING.md) file first.

 ## License